How to Track Keyword Positions | Choose Right SEO Keywords

 Note: names group1 and group2 are given just for an example.
 You are free to create names that will be relevant to your specific case.

-It’s not about the number of keywords you’re adding but in your SEO strategy itself.
-Our tool will do its job to help you research and add keywords as seamlessly as possible but (like it or not), it’s only your job to make it work to your advantage.
+It’s not about the number of keywords you’re adding but about your SEO strategy itself.
+Our tool will do its job to help you research and track keyword positions as seamlessly as possible.